-The Company is a retail service company for personal devices that provides solution services under a membership system.
-With no other companies pursuing a solution-service-based business model in the same manner as the Company does, the Company is building up the one and only business.
+a membership system.
+With no other companies pursuing a solution-service-based business model in the same manner as the Company does, the Company is building up to become the one and only business of its type.

-Even if another company tried to provide such services, it would be extremely difficult to (1) train the personnel required for technical services, (2) tolerate a decline in profits in the early stages due to the shift to a service income type business, and (3) provide an extensive service menu, from now.
-Thus, we may say that the Company's superiority over its rivals is significant.
+Even if another company tried to provide such services, it would be extremely difficult to (1) train the personnel required for technical services, (2) tolerate a decline in profits in the early stages due to the shift to a service income type business, and (3) provide an extensive service menu from now onwards.
+We can therefore say that the Company's superiority over its rivals is significant.